BrockStech/FantAssy/Constitution.md

 * Waivers: FAAB (1000)

 ## Playoffs
-* Teams: 6
+* Teams: 7

 ## Draft Order
 * (7th – 12th, 5th, 6th, 3rd, 4th, 2nd, 1st)
 * 1st pick gets first selection of a horse in the Kentucky Derby.
 Result of derby determines draft order.

+## Division Competition
+* Baseball
+* 9 innings
+* Points are awarded to the winning division on rivalry week (week 3) based on win margin.
+* No limit to the bonus.
+Bonus impacts everything (median, lowest scorer, etc..)
+* The bottom of the 9th is played even if the home team is leading.

 ## Other
 * Teams will receive 1 point for a win and 1 point for scoring above the league median.
-* Schedule – one game verse each team (11 games).
-Inner division rival (1 game).
-Outer division rival (1 game).
-Play member of the opposing division based on previous year's regular season result (1 game).
+* Schedule – one game verse each team (13 games).
+One gamve verse rival (1 game).
+* If a game is cancelled or ends prematurely the fantasy results are final.

 ### Collusion is prohibited!